Skip to content

 The DFL driver suite can be automatically installed using a supplied Python 3 installation script.
 This script ships with a README detailing execution instructions, and currently only supported the PCIe Attach release.
 Its usage is detailed in the relevant Quick Start Demonstration Guideline for your platform and will not be covered here.

-3.1 OFS DFL Kernel Driver Installation Environment Setup¶
+3.1 OFS DFL Kernel Driver Installation Environment Setup

 All OFS DFL kernel driver primary release code resides in the Linux DFL GitHub repository.
 This repository is open source and does not require any special permissions to access.
-It includes a snapshot of the Linux kernel with most of the OFS DFL drivers included in /drivers/fpga/*
+It includes a snapshot of the Linux kernel with most of the OFS DFL drivers included in /drivers/fpga/*.
+Download, configuration, and compilation will be discussed in this section.
+Refer back to section 1.2.2 Host Server Kernel and GRUB Configuration for a list of supported Operating System(s).

 You can choose to install the DFL kernel drivers by either using pre-built binaries created for the BKC OS, or by building them on your local server.
 If you decide to use the pre-built packages available on your platform's release page, skip to section 3.3 Installing the OFS DFL Kernel Drivers from Pre-Built Packages.
 Regardless of your choice you will need to follow the two steps in this section to prepare your server environment for installation.